Table of Contents

-Through the liberation of glucocorticoids, the feedback control loop between the pituitary gland, the hypothalamus, and the adrenal cortex (See Adrenal Pharmacology) plays a central role in the reaction of the human body to stress.
-In this context, stress is primarily an unspecific reaction to a large amount of possible stressors like e.g. injuries, cold, hunger, work, but also psychological triggers like social stress.
+Through the release of glucocorticoids, the feedback control loop between the pituitary gland, hypothalamus, and adrenal cortex (see Adrenal pharmacology) plays a central role in the reaction of the human body to stress.
+In this context, stress is primarily a nonspecific reaction to a large number of possible stressors such as injuries, cold, hunger, work, in addition to psychological triggers like social stress.

-It has been proven in experiments that the body uses the same reaction pattern if people are exposed to high levels of competition in their work environment.
-Specifically, it increases the level of glucocorticoids and catecholamines (e.g. adrenalin) in the blood.
+Research indicates that the body uses the same reaction pattern if people are exposed to high levels of competition in their work environment.
+Specifically, the level of glucocorticoids and catecholamines (e.g. adrenalin) in the blood are increased.

-Stress is a reaction of the central nervous system and is mostly mediated by the sympathetic nervous system and the endocrine pathway via the hypothalamus, the pituitary gland, and finally the adrenal cortex.
-Thus, this pathway is very relevant for the physiological stress reaction, but it also interacts with other areas like the immune system and systems in charge of electrolyte balance.
+Stress is a reaction of the central nervous system (CNS) and is mostly mediated by the sympathetic nervous system and the endocrine pathway via the hypothalamus, pituitary gland, and adrenal cortex.
+Thus, this pathway is very relevant for the physiological stress reaction, also interacting with other areas like the immune system and systems involved in electrolyte balance.

 Levels of Hormonally Regulated Cycles

-The hypothalamus-pituitary-adrenal axis is – like most endocrinologically regulated cycles – organized in 3 tiers.
+The hypothalamus-pituitary-adrenal axis (HPA) is, like most endocrinologically regulated cycles, organized in 3 tiers.

 The hypothalamus is the highest-level center and connects the nervous system with the endocrine system.
-The hormones which are released here and are transported to the pituitary gland via axons are called releasing hormones (RH) or liberines.
+The hormones released here and transported to the pituitary gland via axons are called releasing hormones.

 The next center is the pituitary gland.
-In the anterior lobe of the pituitary gland (adenohypophysis), hormones are produced, which stimulate the release of other hormones from downstream endocrine glands.
-The hormones released by the pituitary gland are referred to as glandotropic hormones or tropines.
-Hormones that do not have an effect on endocrine glands, but directly influence the target organ, are called effector hormones.
+In the anterior lobe of the pituitary gland (adenohypophysis), hormones are produced that stimulate the release of other hormones from downstream endocrine glands.
+These hormones released by the pituitary gland are referred to as tropic hormones.
+Hormones that do not have an effect on endocrine glands, but directly influence the target organ, are called non-tropic hormones.

-The posterior lobe of the pituitary gland secretes such effector hormones, and they are oxytocin and antidiuretic hormone (ADH).
-Most effector hormones originate from endocrine glands like the thyroid gland, the adrenal cortex, or the ovaries/testicles.
+The posterior lobe of the pituitary gland secretes such non-tropic hormones, including oxytocin and antidiuretic hormone (ADH).
+Most non-tropic hormones originate from endocrine glands like the thyroid gland, adrenal cortex, or ovaries/testicles.

 Role of the Hypothalamus

-The supreme regulating authority of the axis is the hypothalamus.
+The hypothalamus is the main control center of the HPA axis.
 The hypothalamus is a part of the interbrain (diencephalon) and receives information from different centers of the cortex.
 The information is then processed to a hormonal response.

-At rest, the secretion of CRH occurs in a pulsatile manner and follows a circadian rhythm with the highest levels in early morning and during stress.
+At rest, CRH secretion occurs in a pulsatile manner and follows a circadian rhythm, with the highest levels in the early morning and during stress.

 Role of the Pituitary Gland

-The middle regulating authority in this cascade is the pituitary gland.
-If CRH reaches the anterior lobe of the pituitary gland, synthesis and secretion of the glandotropic hormone ACTH (adrenocorticotropic hormone) are increased via a G-protein coupled receptor.
+Secondary to the hypothalamus in this cascade is the pituitary gland.
+If CRH reaches the anterior lobe of the pituitary gland, the synthesis and secretion of the tropic hormone ACTH (adrenocorticotropic hormone) are increased via a G-protein coupled receptor.
 The synthesis occurs in the pituitary gland via splitting of a precursor peptide called pro-opiomelanocortin (POMC), which is also used for the peptides ß-endorphin, ß-lipotropin, and melanocyte-stimulating hormone (MSH).

-The latter determines the hyperpigmentation frequently observed at insufficiency of the adrenal cortex (Addison’s disease) since more POMC-peptides (and thus more MSH) is secreted at elevated ACTH-production.
-The liberation of ACTH follows the pulsatile pattern of CRH and an increase of cortisol in the blood occurs only a few minutes after the secretion of ACTH.
+The latter determines the hyperpigmentation frequently observed in the adrenal cortex (Addison’s disease) insufficiency since more POMC peptides (and thus more MSH) are secreted during elevated ACTH production.
+The release of ACTH follows the pulsatile pattern of CRH and an increase of cortisol in the blood occurs only a few minutes after the secretion of ACTH.

 Role of the Adrenal Cortex

 Concerning their biosynthesis, steroid hormones originate from cholesterol and run through similar steps of synthesis.
-Histologically, the adrenal cortex has three different layers which mirror the locations of production of different steroid hormones:
+Histologically, the adrenal cortex has 3 different layers that mirror the locations of production of different steroid hormones:

-- Zona glomerulosa: location of biosynthesis of mineral corticoids (e.g. aldosterone)
+- Zona glomerulosa: location of mineralocorticoid (e.g. aldosterone) biosynthesis

-- Zona fasciculata: location of biosynthesis of glucocorticoids (e.g. cortisol)
+- Zona fasciculata: location of glucocorticoid (e.g. cortisol) biosynthesis

-Thus, cortisol is the final effector hormone and forms in the ACTH-dependent zona fasciculata of the adrenal cortex.
-Besides the effect on the biosynthesis of cortisol, ACTH also makes for a sufficient provision of NADPH, an important cofactor of glucocorticoid synthesis, and for increased activity of an esterase which provides cholesterol, the original substance.
+Cortisol is the final non-tropic hormone and is produced in the ACTH-dependent zona fasciculata of the adrenal cortex.
+Apart from its effect on cortisol biosynthesis, ACTH also allows for the sufficient provision of NADPH, an important cofactor of glucocorticoid synthesis, and for the increased activity of an esterase which provides cholesterol, the substrate of steroid hormone biosynthesis.

-The synthesis of cortisol begins in the mitochondrion with hydroxylation of cholesterol to Pregnenolone.
-This is the limiting step of cortisol synthesis, mediated by the enzyme desmolase.
-The subsequent reaction steps take place in the cytosol.
-Eventually, a steroid hormone with 21 C-atoms forms with a characteristic OH-group at the C11-atom.
+The synthesis of cortisol begins in the mitochondrion with hydroxylation of cholesterol to pregnenolone.
+This is the rate-limiting step of cortisol synthesis, mediated by the enzyme desmolase.
+Subsequent reaction steps take place in the cytosol.
+Eventually, a steroid hormone with 21 C atoms forms with a characteristic OH-group at the C11 atom.

 Cortisol and its Function

 The effects of cortisol are numerous.
-Besides the effect on the sugar-, amino acid-, and lipid-metabolism, it especially has an influence on the immune system and the anti-inflammatory components.
+Apart from its effect on sugar, amino acid, and lipid metabolisms, it especially has an influence on the immune system and its anti-inflammatory components.
 As a steroid hormone, cortisol is lipophilic and binds to an intracellular receptor.
 In the blood, it is transported by binding to a protein called transcortin.

-When cortisone reaches the target cell as an effector hormone, it exerts its effect via regulation of gene expression on the level of transcription and is thus long-lasting.
+When cortisone reaches the target cell as a non-tropic hormone, it exerts its effect via the regulation of gene expression on the level of transcription and is thus long-lasting.
 Cortisone does not bind to a membranous G-protein coupled receptor, but to a glucocorticoid receptor in the cytosol, which acts as a transcription factor when activated.

-Concerning metabolism, cortisone mostly has catabolic effects in the periphery, while centrally, that is in the liver, its effects are mostly anabolic.
-While proteolysis is induced in muscle cells and lipolysis is promoted in fat tissue, increased gene expression of enzymes of gluconeogenesis and glycogen synthesis can be observed in the liver.
+Concerning metabolism, cortisone mostly has catabolic effects in the periphery, while centrally, i.e. in the liver, its effects are mostly anabolic.
+While proteolysis is induced in muscle cells and lipolysis is promoted in fat tissue, the increased gene expression of enzymes of gluconeogenesis and glycogen synthesis can be observed in the liver.

 Glucose intake in the muscles is decreased.
 As a consequence, the blood sugar level rises, which ensures a good supply of the CNS.
 Due to the decreased glucose intake and utilization in the periphery and increased glycogen synthesis, cortisone can be classified as an antagonist to insulin since it has similar effects to glucagon.

-Additionally, there is an anti-inflammatory, which is an antiphlogistic effect of cortisone.
-This is due to an inhibition of lymphocyte proliferation, an inhibition of the synthesis of interleukins, and an inhibition of cyclooxygenase-2 (COX-2).
+Additionally, there is an anti-inflammatory effect, which is an antiphlogistic effect of cortisone.
+This is due to an inhibition of lymphocyte proliferation, inhibition of the synthesis of interleukins, and inhibition of cyclooxygenase-2 (COX-2).

-Every day, the body produces roughly 12–30 mg of cortisol, which has a half-life period of ca. 90 minutes and is then inactivated in the liver.
-Glucocorticoids given for treatment lose a part of their effect at first contact with the liver, which is called the ‘first pass effect’.
-The metabolites are then excreted via the liver or the kidneys.
+Every day, the body produces roughly 12–30 mg of cortisol, which has a half-life period of approx. 90 minutes and is then inactivated in the liver.
+Glucocorticoids given for treatment lose a part of their effect at first contact with the liver, which is called the ‘first-pass effect’.
+The metabolites are then excreted via the liver or kidneys.